BraadMartin/better-rest-api-featured-images/readme.md

 	},

 The format of the response is nearly identical to what you would get sending a request to `/wp-json/wp/v2/media/13`.
+When no featured image has been set on the post the `better_featured_image` field will have a value of `null`.

 I've done some basic performance tests that indicate the difference in response times with and without this plugin to be about 10-15ms for a collection of 10 posts and 0-5ms for a single post.
 For me this is much faster than making a second request to `/media/`, especially for multiple posts.